This accessibility statement applies to the National Historic Ships website at https://www.nationalhistoricships.org.uk/

 What we’re doing to improve accessibility

-Using the test report, we can now plan to improve accessibility on this website.
+Using the test report, we have now improved accessibility on this website.
 We will continually work with our web developer to ensure any additions to our website meet the correct standards.

 We are also: